cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/03/16 Worked on Swagger assignment, made changes suggested by Prof.
 * 2018/03/20 fixed the compilation errors of Technology paper
 * 2018/03/26 Worked on testing Swagger service on container, after making some changes it worked.
+* 2018/04/03 Created a Dockerfile for Openstack tutorial as suggested by Professor
+* 2018/04/04 Started working on final project

 # Writing
 * 2018/01/10 Posted formal Bio on Piazza